FilterVCF

 - ref=<file>

-- Reference fasta file (optional).
-Used for variant validation and coordinate resolution through ScafMap.
+- Reference fasta (optional).
+Required when using normalize=t for indel left-alignment.
+Also used for coordinate resolution via ScafMap.

 - overwrite=f

-- (ow) Set to false to force the program to abort rather than overwrite an existing file.
+- (ow) Set to false to abort rather than overwrite an existing output file.
 Default: true.

 - bgzip=f

 - Use bgzip for gzip compression instead of standard gzip.
-Provides better performance for large files.
+Produces BGZF-format output compatible with tabix indexing.
 Default: false.

 - splitalleles=f